esiegmann/Ookami/README.md

 - 2 nodes with dual socket Thunder X2 (64 cores) each with 256 Gbyte memory and 2 NVIDIA V100 GPU
 - Intel Sky Lake Processors (32 cores) with 192 Gbyte memory

-This repositiry collects small test programms and results from Ookami.
+This repository collects small test programms and results from Ookami.